ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 Refactoring makes:

-* extending software easier
+* software easier to extend
 * maintaining existing code less vague
 * hunting bugs less frequent and easier to isolate.
+* finding where to make changes more discoverable

 ## When to refactor ?